khowellmobile/farmwebsite-react-django/README.md

 - **Backend**: Django

 ## Note:
 This project is in the early stages.
 Preliminary design of pages made with [Figma](https://www.figma.com/).
-Clicl [here]() to see the starting design concepts.
+Click [here](https://www.figma.com/proto/RulxurBs7wd9FHsOA3FuP3/FarmWebsite?node-id=0-1&t=YeHtWOtVma65aEGg-1) to see the starting design concepts.